layer-hub/Nerve-Ending/README.md

 ## Core Concepts

-leafdom introduces a fluent interface for DOM manipulation that follows a natural mental model:
+Nerve Ending introduces a fluent interface for DOM manipulation that follows a natural mental model:
 1. Select the element type
 2. Define its properties
 3. Add its children